The Potential DWI/DUI Penalties

-You’ve just been charged with driving while intoxicated (DWI).
-It is a frightening and humiliating time and you may not be sure where to turn.
-A solid DWI defense is a must when trying to protect your driving privileges and avoid jail time.
-At the Law Offices of Mitchell A. Robinson, P.A., you will receive caring and reassuring counsel with 30 years of diligent DWI defense experience.
+You’ve just been charged with driving while impaired (DWI) in Minnesota.
+It is a frightening and humiliating time, and you may not be sure where to turn.
+A strong DWI defense is a must when trying to protect your driving privileges and minimize the consequences of a DWI conviction.
+At John A. Price III, P.A., you will receive caring and reassuring counsel backed by over 25 years of legal experience.

 Is This Your First DWI Arrest?

 If this is your first DWI, you may be worried about fines, losing your license or having your insurance rates go up.
 These are all valid concerns.
-Attorney Robinson will fight to get you the lowest penalties possible.
+Attorney John Price will fight to get you the lowest penalties possible.

 We know you are not a hardened criminal.
 We understand the DWI (also known in Minnesota as driving under the influence or DUI) legal process and will put that knowledge to work via a proactive defense.
 Our solutions-based strategy may be able to reduce charges to careless driving and challenge a license revocation.

 There are two types of penalties you will likely face if arrested for DWI/DUI.
-Criminal penalties and administrative penalties.
-The criminal penalty can be a misdemeanor, gross misdemeanor or even felony for receiving additional charges within 10 years.
-The administrative penalties can include having your license revoked for 90 days and having your plates impounded to a forfeit of your vehicle.
+The criminal penalty can be a misdemeanor, gross misdemeanor or even felony if you have multiple prior DWIs.
+The administrative penalties can range from having your license suspended for 90 days to permanent revocation and vehicle forfeiture.

 Criminal penalties for DWI include: